 - The banning of the discharge of a pollutant into navigable waters except under strict circumstances

-Despite the implementation of these measures decades ago, many Americans still face water contamination issues, particularly in poor areas and cities with a large minority population.
+Despite the implementation of these measures decades ago, many Americans still face water contamination issues, particularly in poor areas and cities with large minority populations.
 This may include residents of Flint, MI, as well as Chicago, Baltimore, Pittsburgh, Philadelphia, Newark, and Milwaukee, as well as many other cities across the country.

-Toxic Substances Control Act
+Environmental Law #3: the Toxic Substances Control Act

-Passed in 1976, 15 U.S. Code § 2601 et seq. gave the EPA the authority to mandate companies to maintain recording, reporting, and record-keeping requirements as well as restrictions on certain chemicals.
-Other provisions of the legislation, known as the Toxic Substances Control Act (TSCA) include the jurisdiction of the EPA to:
+Passed in 1976, 15 U.S. Code § 2601 et seq. gave the EPA the authority to mandate companies to maintain recording, reporting, and recordkeeping requirements, as well as restrictions on certain chemicals.
+Other provisions of the legislation, known as the Toxic Substances Control Act (TSCA), include the jurisdiction of the EPA to:

 - Require manufacturers, importers, and processors to test chemicals if the EPA suspects risks